First of four sessions to involve campus partners

 When will these sessions be held?

-Our campus partners will be asked to attend change impact sessions at five times throughout the project, with the first round scheduled to happen this summer.
+Our campus partners will be asked to attend change impact sessions at four times throughout the project, with the first round scheduled to happen this summer.

 Each session will cover new changes discovered as we configure more of Workday Student.